Abhiipshaa/OIBSP/README.md

 Strong Password Recommendations- The program provides guidance on creating more secure passwords, such as recommending a minimum length of 8 characters.
 User-Friendly Interface- A clean and intuitive graphical interface makes password generation straightforward.
 Instant Generation- Get your secure password with just a click.

+3)weather.py
+Is a simple Python script that displays the current weather of any city entered by the user.
+It fetches real-time data from a weather API and shows details like temperature, condition, humidity, and wind speed.